 Open Government Partnership Nigeria

-Creating and implementing equal partnerships between government and civil society organisations.
+Creating and implementing equal partnerships between government and civil society organizations.

-The Open Government Partnership (OGP) is a multilateral and multinational initiative that seeks to create collaboration between government and civil society.
-The OGP is a broad partnership that includes members at the national and local level and thousands of civil society organizations working together to create and implement reforms aimed at improving public service delivery and governance in general.
+The Open Government Partnership (OGP) is a multi-lateral and multi-stakeholder initiative that seeks to create collaboration between government and civil society.
+OGP is a broad partnership that includes members at the national and local level and thousands of civil society organizations working together to create and implement reforms aimed at improving public service delivery and governance in general.

 Nigeria joined the initiative in 2016 and has been working to implement reform commitments in relevant thematic areas.
 Each member country co-creates (equal partnership between government and civil society organizations) its National Action Plan (NAP) with ambitious reform commitments.
 Nigeria co-created its first, second and third NAPs in 2016, 2019 and 2022 respectively.
-Nigeria is currently implementing the third NAP which is to run from 2023 to 2025.
-So far, the NAPs have been developed along the following thematic interests: Fiscal transparency, extractive transparency, access to information, governance, anti-corruption and asset recovery, citizens’ engagement and participation, improved public service delivery, inclusion, climate change and Environment.
+Nigeria concluded implementation of the third action plan (NAP III) in early 2025 and has collated early results.
+The country also commenced the co-creation of NAP IV in March 2025.
+So far, the NAPs have been developed along the following thematic interests: Fiscal Transparency, Extractive Transparency, Access to Information, Governance, Anti-Corruption and Asset Recovery, Citizens’ Engagement and Participation, Improved Service Delivery, Inclusion, Climate Change and Environment.

 The Open Government Partnership Nigeria is growing with more actors (both on the national and sub-national scene) joining the initiative.
-Since 2016, 25 states and 1 local Government Area (AMAC, FCT) have signed up to the initiative.
-Nigeria has successfully instituted key reforms from the implementation of the NAP I (2017 – 2019) and NAP II (2019 – 2022).
+Since 2016, 27 States and 5 Local Government Areas (AMAC – FCT, Gwagwalada – FCT, Kwali – FCT, Anambra East – Anambra State, and Abaji – FCT) have signed up to the initiative.
+Nigeria has successfully instituted key reforms from the implementation of the NAP I (2017 – 2019), NAP II (2019 – 2022), and NAP III (2023-2025).
 Among them are:

 ii.
 Increased Compliance with the Freedom of Information Act